VEX

 The Unwritten Rules

 Experienced couples and bulls navigate territory that no checklist fully covers.
 The debrief conversation between partners after an encounter is one.
 Some couples need an hour of quiet before they can talk.
 Others process best immediately.
 Neither approach is wrong, but the couple who hasn't discussed which one they need will discover the gap at the worst possible moment.
 Establish the debrief cadence before the first encounter, then adjust it based on what actually works rather than what sounded right in theory.
+The full communication framework covers real-time check-ins, debrief structure, and what to do when emotions arrive days after the fact.

 Alcohol is another area where assumptions cause damage.
 A glass of wine to settle nerves is different from impaired judgment during an encounter where consent is granular and ongoing.
 Experienced couples set a limit before the evening.
 Some choose complete sobriety for first encounters.
 The standard matters less than the fact that it exists and was agreed to in advance.

 Social media interaction between a bull and either partner outside designated channels is a boundary violation that looks harmless until it isn't.
 A follow request on Instagram.
 A like on a public photo.
 Small gestures that erode the container the couple built.
-Bulls who understand the dynamic do not need to be told this.
+Bulls who understand the dynamic don't need to be told this.
 Bulls who don't understand it will test this boundary early, which is why it functions as a useful screening signal.

 When Things Go Wrong